jgpc42/insn/README.md

 (def result (insn/visit class-data))
 ```

-The `result` is a map containing the generated classes' packaged-prefixed `:name` and `:bytes`, the latter being a byte array.
+The `result` is a map containing the generated class's packaged-prefixed `:name` and `:bytes`, the latter being a byte array.
 This information is all you need to give to a ClassLoader to define your class.

 For convenience, we can use `insn.core/define` to define the class for us.